 Hint: Space trash receptacles at outer limits of your event activity area, and deposit the trash bags in a near by dumpster.

 Q: How do I get electricity for my event?

 A: Contact Facilities Planning and Management Facilities Services for information and assistance with electrical needs.
 Contact Ayodeji Oluwalana (firstname.lastname@example.org) from Facilities Planning and Management to coordinate.

 Note: Facilities Planning and Management doesn't provide extension cords.

 Q: I need a tent, who do I contact?

 A: The university has a contract with a tent supplier and installer.
 Contact Purchasing Department for coordination and contract information.

-Note: Tent installations require locating underground utilities before tent is installed, contact Facilities Planning and Management, Sue Mallas, 515.294.0692 or email@example.com for this service.
+Note: Tent installations require locating underground utilities before tent is installed, contact Ayodeji Oluwalana (email@example.com) from Facilities Planning and Management for this service.

 Fireworks, Gambling, Animals, etc.